 If you restrict a certain food group or type of food, but then find yourself craving those things later on, try easing up on the restrictions to see if that thwarts the cravings.

-I see this commonly with women on low-carb diets; they’ll avoid carbs like the plague all the way through dinner and then polish off all the chips, cookies, and ice cream they can get their hands on at the end of the night.
+As a weight loss coach, I see this commonly with women on low-carb diets; they’ll avoid carbs like the plague all the way through dinner and then polish off all the chips, cookies, and ice cream they can get their hands on at the end of the night.

 Better to have a modest indulgence preemptively than to continue with the cycle of restricting and then succumbing to cravings.

 The flip side of being too restrictive is being too lax.

 Think back to the last time you went on vacation and indulged your every craving.
 Buffet breakfast, cocktails for lunch, dessert every night.